 So, let's look at a simple example of a table distributed in round-robin:

 CREATE TABLE [dbo] .DimProduct (ProductID INT NOT NULL, ProductName VARCHAR (50) NOT NULL, Price DECIMAL (5,2) NOT NULL, CategoryID INT NOT NULL) WITH (CLUSTERED COLUMNSTORE INDEX, DISTRIBUTION = ROUND_ROBIN)

 And now with a hash algorithm:

 CREATE TABLE [dbo] .DimProduct (ProductID INT NOT NULL, ProductName VARCHAR (50) NOT NULL, Price DECIMAL (5,2) NOT NULL, CategoryID INT NOT NULL) WITH (CLUSTERED COLUMNSTORE INDEX, DISTRIBUTION = HASH (CategoryID))

 In this part, we specified that the hash is taken from the CategoryID column.
 As all products of the same category will be stored in the same database.

-So what did we gain by making sure that the products of the same categories are stored in the same DB?
+So what have I gained by ensuring that products from the same categories are stored in the same DB…?